-•Shipments are planned by the shipping clerk.
-The Customer Service Representative prints a copy of the customer's order from the Order Tracking System (OTS) for both the forklift driver and the shipping clerk.
-The clerk separates the orders into two batches, one for local delivery and one for out-of-town delivery.
+•Donut deliveries are planned by the baker.
+The Customer Service Representative prints a copy of the customer's order from the Order Tracking System (OTS) for both the baker and the shipping clerk.
+The shipping clerk separates the orders into two batches, one for local delivery and one for out-of-town delivery.
 You think he uses zip codes to make this decision.
-Zip codes of 19220, 19221,and 19222 refer to local deliveries that will be made by a FBN truck.
-At the warehouse, forklift drivers pick the goods item by item until he has picked every item and the order is complete.
-Once complete, he brings the orders to the loading dock.
-If he can't find something and the order is short one or more items, he takes the rest of the items to a temporary storage location and passes his copy of the order to the warehouse foreman.
-The foreman then investigates why the item(s) is missing.
+Zip codes of 19220, 19221, and 19222 refer to local deliveries that will be made by a CD van.
+At the bakery, the baker picks the donuts item by item until he has picked every item, and the order is complete.
+Once complete, he brings the orders to the van.
+If he can't find something and the order is short one or more items, he takes the rest of the items to fridge to keep the donuts cool and passes his copy of the order to his assistant.
+The assistant then investigates why the donut(s) is missing.
 If he can fix the problem within 24 hours he does so.
 If it looks like a bigger problem, he sends the order back to the CSR and asks him to contact the customer and ask how they want to proceed.

-•Assuming the completed orders get to the loading dock, the shipping clerk matches them to his copies.
-He then types that order onto the appropriate bill of lading for the truck driver including customer name, ship-to address, number of items and their combined weight.
-When the bill of lading fills up to its maximum carrying weight, the shipping clerk orders a truck in the case of out-of-town deliveries.
-He knows the company truck makes a run each day, so he just keeps adding orders to its bill of lading for that day.
-When either truck arrives, the shipping clerk gives the bill of lading to the driver who checks as Fly-By-Night's fork lift drivers load each order onto the truck.
+•Assuming the completed orders get to the van, the shipping clerk matches them to his copies.
+He then types that order onto the appropriate bill of lading for the van driver including customer name, ship-to address, number of donuts and their combined weight.
+When the bill of lading fills up to its maximum carrying weight, the shipping clerk orders a van in the case of out-of-town deliveries.
+He knows the company van makes a run each day, so he just keeps adding orders to its bill of lading for that day.
+When either van arrives, the shipping clerk gives the bill of lading to the driver who checks as Crispy Donuts' drivers load each order onto the vans.
 Once the driver is sure that all orders have been loaded, he signs the bill of lading, gives a copy back to the shipping clerk, and leaves.
 The shipping clerk must enter the shipment data into the system to close out the order by the time his shift is over.

 •The data for this process is fairly simple.
 There is the order itself with customer information (particularly the ship-to address) and the item information (number, item-id etc).
 Since the money has already been collected, there is no need for the financial aspects of the order.
 The bill of lading contains the customer, the ship-to address, the number of items for that customer and their total weight.
-The total weight of all items is needed so as not to overload the truck.
-For local deliveries, the truck's listed maximum capacity is 20,000 lbs but the firm knows if can carry 25,000 lbs so the clerk targets a total shipment weight somewhere in the middle.
-The data the clerk collects for each shipment is the trucking company (FBN for local shipments), the shipment number, the date and time of departure.
+The total weight of all items is needed so as not to overload the vans.
+For local deliveries, the van's listed maximum capacity is 5,000 lbs but the firm knows if can carry 7,500 lbs so the clerk targets a total shipment weight somewhere in the middle.
+The data the clerk collects for each shipment is the external van company (CD for local shipments), the shipment number, the date and time of departure.
 He then records that shipment on each of the orders listed on the bill of lading to close them out.